OSGeo/gdal/doc/source/drivers/vector/libkml.rst

       `<description> <https://developers.google.com/kml/documentation/kmlreference#description>`__
       element

+Do not confuse them with the libkml.html#container-properties same named _dataset creation options_!

 The following layer creation options can be used to control how the folder of a layer appear in the Places panel of the Earth browser, trough a